ChristophGeske/BoostLLM/README.md

 OpenAI and Google always add new features like "Memory", "Instructions", ... which help to improve the results and we will use them if possible.

 # List of Strategies to Improve the Performance

 ## Prompt Engeneering

 Expected Improvements - between ??% and ??%

 Costs - Non

 Pros:
-- simple
 - easy to change by everyone

 Cons:
-- reduces Input tokens number.
+- reduces Input token number.
 Less important with ever growing context lengths.
-Level - Very Simple

 Sources:

 ChatGPT Prompt Engineering for Developers by deeplearning.ai - https://learn.deeplearning.ai/courses/chatgpt-prompt-eng/lesson/1/introduction

 ## Use Multiple LLMs

-Level - Very Simple
+Expected Improvements - between ??% and ??%

 You can simply use Gemini and GPT-4 in paralle.
 The script sends the prompt to booth models and displays the outputs next to each other.